timmooren/bayesnet/README.md

 reasoner = BNReasoner(net='my_network.BIFXML', method='min', heuristic='min-degree')
 ```

 Use the methods of the BNReasoner class to perform inference on the network.
-For example, you could use the variable elimination method to perform variable elimination, or the map_inference method to compute the maximum a posteriori of a given query variable.
+For example, you could use the variable elimination method to perform variable elimination, or the MAP method to compute the maximum a posteriori of a given query variable.
 Here is an example of how you might use the variable elimination method:

 ```